Kodaikanal

-Kodaikanal (/ta/) (English: ko-DYE-KAH-null) is a municipality and hill station in Dindigul district in the state of Tamil Nadu, India.
-It is situated at an altitude of 2225 m in the Palani hills of the Western Ghats.
+Kodaikanal (ko-DYE-KAH-null, /ta/) is a town and hill station in Dindigul district in the state of Tamil Nadu, India.
+It is situated at an altitude of 2225 m in the Palani Hills of the Western Ghats.
 Kodaikanal was established in 1845 to serve as a refuge from the high temperatures and tropical diseases during the summer in the plains.
 It is a popular tourist destination and is referred to as the "Princess of Hill stations" with much of the local economy is based on the hospitality industry serving tourism.
-As per the 2011 census, the city had a population of 36,501.
+As per the 2011 census, the town had a population of 36,501.

 Etymology

 The word Kodaikanal is an amalgamation of two Tamil language words: kodai meaning "gift" and kanal meaning "forest" translating to "gift of the forest".

 History

-The earliest references to Kodaikanal and the Palani hills are found in Tamil Sangam literature.
+The earliest references to Kodaikanal and the Palani Hills are found in Tamil Sangam literature.
 Tamil composition Kuṟuntokai, the second book of the anthology Ettuthokai, mentions the mountainous geographic region (thinai) of Kurinji.
 The region is associated with Hindu god Murugan and is described as a forest with lakes, waterfalls and trees like teak, bamboo and sandalwood.
 The name of the region, Kurinji, derives from the name of the famous flower Kurinji found only in the hills and the occupants of the region were tribal people whose prime occupations were hunting, honey harvesting and millet cultivation.
 The hills were populated by the Palaiyar tribal people.